Post Study Work Permit in Germany: Requirements, Fees, Process

 When to apply for your Post Study Work Visa?

-Your German Student Visa expires on the completion of your study in Germany.
-However, students should ideally apply for their 18 months post-study work visa before the expiry of their student visa.
+Your German Student Visa expires on completion of your study in Germany.
+However, students should ideally apply for their 18-month post-study work visa before the expiry of their student visa.
 The 18 months extended work period begins as soon as the candidates receive their final exam results, so they should start looking for employment during their final semester.
 Ideally, a month before your German study visa is due to expire is the best time to apply for your post-study work visa from the German authorities at the Foreign Nationals’ Registration Office.

 Documents Required for Applying for a Post-Study Work Visa in Germany